 At airports, my husband and I have found that it is better to let our toddler have supervised run-around time after check-in is complete.
 Doing this can be tiring, but it is well worth the effort when our daughter sighs in relaxed satisfaction once she is seated in

 I have found that the best resource to keep my kids happy on long flights is my attention.
 If I’m engaged with them, even items as simple as a pen and napkin can keep their attention for a long time.
 We’ve drawn houses together (taking turns adding one element at a time) and have had contests to sketch the silliest monster.
 When I don’t have paper or crayons handy, we take turns asking questions about each other or retelling funny family memories.
 After 30 minutes of my focused attention, my children are more likely to enjoy quiet time with sticker books and other independent activities.

 During road trips, snacks can be messy.
 So a friend suggested using clear plastic boxes (the type normally sold for fishing tackle) as snack containers.
 The compartments in it are the right size for crackers or miniature boxes of raisins.
 The boxes stack well, and the lids snap shut, preventing messes.
 We put our kids’ names on the lids using alphabet stickers.
 These little boxes are a lifesaver on our road trips.

 I was worried about a long, upcoming car ride with my 7-month-old son.
 He barely could make it to the grocery store without fussing, so I knew the usual toys or songs that calmed him would grow old quickly.

 I searched local secondhand shops for small light-up, shiny and musical toys that I could creatively attach to his car seat.
-I chose toys that he could not throw down but could watch or tap — ones that would captivate his attention with mirrors, bells, lights or songs.
+The toys I chose could not throw down but he could watch or tap — they were ones that would captivate his attention with mirrors, bells, lights or songs.

 Then I placed them in a bin under his seat.
 Whenever we stopped at a rest area, I switched out the toy for a new one.
 And it worked.